 If you have chosen to transcribe someone else's content, you won't be able to "publish" their subtitles or show notes.
 Well, not directly to YouTube like with your own content.

-You still click the Publish button in the Transcription Review section.
-Now you will see the language the transcription is in up top, along with three options.
+You still click the Publish button in the Transcription Review section, and you will see the language the transcription is in at the top, along with three options.

 - Download as